 5. Try these different methods to pay off debt

-If you research ways to pay off debt, it’s likely you’ve come across two common ways to pay off debt.
+If you research ways to pay off debt, it’s likely you’ll come across two common methods of doing so.

 You can use this FREE tool from Undebt.it.
 They provide a mobile-friendly snowball/avalanche calculator app to help you live debt-free.
 The payment is easy to follow so you can finally eliminate your debt!